 Considering everyone’s demanding schedule and long commutes, there is less and less time for Self-care.
 A part of taking care of ourselves is also maintaining items of our daily use.
 And what’s the one thing we need no matter where we are?
 Is Shoes.
+For that we need to put shoes in the washing machine.

 The beauty of leather shoes lies in long durability and comfort.
 You can use them for office and also outside environments.
 And whether it’s standing/walking around for hours in an Air-conditioned office or running around in the sun for sales calls – it’s a safe bet that its leather shoes that you have on, protecting your feet from the sun and cushioning your soles so you can make the best of your day in comfort and style.